 Adding new simulated faults to the fault set means that new truncations are introduced.
 The basic rule is that a secondary fault inherits all truncations that its primary fault has.
 So if F2 is truncated by F1, then the secondary fault F2S1 associated to F2 will also be truncated by F1.
 Another rule is that if two faults are on different sides of a third fault that truncates both, no truncation occurs between these two faults.
 In addition truncations between simulated secondary faults must be decided.
 For simplification, it is always the fault appearing first in the list (order of simulation) that may or may not truncate a fault later in the list, so F2S1 might truncate F2S2, but the opposite is not possible.
 The truncation can be decided either by a deterministic or a stochastic procedure.
 The deterministic rule, which is the default case, for deciding if F2S1 truncates F2S2 is as follows: The length of the intersection line between F2S1 and F2S2 is compared with the length of the extension of this line through F2S2.
 If the ratio between these lengths is above a user-defined limit, F2S1 is truncating F2S2, otherwise there is no truncation.
-The limit should be a number between 0.0 and 1.0 with values close to zero means much truncation is determined stochastically, the ratio computed above acts as the probability for truncation and is used in a random drawing.
+The limit should be a number between 0.0 and 1.0 with values close to zero means much truncation and values close to 1 makes it difficult to truncate.
+This is illustrated in Figure 4.12.
+If the truncation is determined stochastically, the ratio computed above acts as the probability for truncation and is used in a random drawing.